-In accordance with building regulations, it is mandatory to produce measurements for air tightness for newly built homes.
+In accordance with building regulations in the UK, it is mandatory to produce measurements for air tightness for newly built homes.
 Tests to establish such figures go by various names:

 On completion of a build, a key component of our business is testing for airtightness.
 Testing for air permeability is critical for any build.
 Results affect a building’s energy performance.

-Various factors affect air leakage, but as a rule of thumb, the target figure for new builds is 5m3/hm2 or under (air leakage rate/hour, for each square metre).
+There are various factors affect air leakage testing, but as a rule of thumb, the target figure for new builds is 5m3/hm2 or under (air leakage rate/hour, for each square metre).